mozilla/bug-handling/policy/triage-bugzilla.md

 As a triage owner the queries you should be following for your component are:

-* All open, confirmed bugs in your component without a pending needinfo flag since start of current release cycle
+* All open bugs in your component without a pending needinfo flag since start of current release cycle
 * All open, bugs with pending needinfo flags in your component which have not been modified in two weeks
 * All bugs with active review requests in your component which have not been modified in five days